Poker Positions

 We’ll look into exactly how you should play from each position, why it’s important, and how being positionally aware can make you a better poker player.

 When you play poker, you’re sat in specific seats at the table (or the virtual felt).
-These seats can be referred to as your “position” at the table.
+These seats are referred to as your “position” at the table.
 Your position at the table should influence your strategy each hand.

 In poker, there are two types of positions: